 Estate Planning

 Thinking about the future can be both fascinating and terrifying.
 Unfortunately, no one knows the future.
 Laws change, people change, society changes and life happens.
 There are, however, ways you can mitigate uncertainty.
 Many people think estate planning is about dying.
-But comprehensive estate planning is more about life – your life and the lives of the people you love.
+But comprehensive estate planning is more about life – your quality of life and the lives of the people you love.
 It is about protecting you and your family by preparing for the future while there is time to plan.

 Comprehensive estate planning allows you to: